 20 years ago - 19-year-old Bruce Wayne studies under an assumed identity with Zatara and meets his daughter Zatanna.

 12 years ago - 27-year-old Bruce Wayne first meets Barbara Gordon's Batgirl.
-He asks 20-year-old Zatanna for help on a case, & works with Knight & Squire.
+He asks Zatanna for help on a case and works with Knight & Squire.
 When he burns Carmine Falcone's secret stores of cash.
 Carmine Falcone puts a 50 million dollar bounty on Batman, bringing in some of the best assassins in the world, including Slade Wilson, Deadshot, Thomas Blake, and Patricia Trayce.
 Edward Nygma begins staging a grand ongoing crime spree as the Riddler, pitting him against Batman in a elaborate game.
 Eventually, he is caught and put in Arkham.
 Arthur Brown attempts a similar crimewave, but is almost immediately stopped.

 8 years ago - 31-year-old Bruce Wayne & Jason Todd track down the Joker, who kills Jason.
 Without a Robin, he forms the Outsiders & joins the newly-formed Justice League.

-7 years ago - 32-year-old Bruce Wayne takes over leadership of the Justice League from Aquaman.
+7 years ago - 32-year-old Bruce Wayne takes over leadership of the Justice League from Arthur Curry.
 He approaches Zatanna for help binding the Silver Banshee within Siobhan McDougal's body again, helping her return to adventuring.
 Selina hands over Jack Chavez to him.

 6 years ago - 33-year-old Bruce Wayne disbands the Outsiders & quits the Justice League to become a reservist.
 Oliver Queen stops Merlyn from making a hit on Bruce.